Meatballs (film): Plot

 During the first day of competition, Mohawk dominates North Star, often winning by cheating.
 Crockett fails to clear the high jump bar, Hardware gets pummelled in boxing, and Jackie suffers a broken ankle in field hockey, thanks to the dirty work of two Mohawk girls.
 The score at the end of Day One is: Mohawk 170, North Star 63.
 That evening at the North Star Lodge, Tripper rouses the demoralized campers by explaining that victory or defeat is unimportant.
 In unison, Camp North Star begins to chant, "It just doesn't matter!"
 Day Two of the Olympiad belongs to newly inspired North Star as they win every event.
-Wheels outwrestles his opponent, Spaz defeats Rhino in a stacking contest with inspiration from Jackie and a thwarted Mohawk cheating attempt, and, after 12 years of North Star defeats, Fink finally beats "The Stomach" in the Frankfurter/Wiener-eating contest.
+Wheels outwrestles his opponent, Spaz defeats Rhino in a stacking contest with inspiration from Jackie and a thwarted Mohawk cheating attempt, and, after 12 years of North Star defeats, Fink finally beats "The Stomach" in the Hot Dog-eating contest.
 North Star now trails by only 10 points with one event left, a four-mile cross country run for 20 points.
 Tripper offers to select a surprised Rudy to compete against Horse, Mohawk's star runner.
 Rudy's many mornings spent jogging and training with Tripper pay off as he wins the race, giving North Star its first Olympiad victory by a score of 230–220.

-Later that evening, Morty, Tripper, Roxanne, and the CITs sing around a campfire and say their final goodbyes as the camp prepares to close at the end of summer.
+Later that evening, Morty, Tripper, Roxanne and the CITs sing around a campfire and say their final goodbyes as the camp prepares to close at the end of summer.
 Rudy has already decided to return to camp next year and Roxanne agrees to live with Tripper.
 The two ride off on Tripper's motorcycle, leading the buses out of camp and leaving Morty behind, in bed, on a raft in the middle of the lake.